arshiyaazim/AlAqsaHRM/README.md

 - `DATABASE_URL`: The PostgreSQL database connection string (when using PostgreSQL)
 - `ADMIN_EMAIL`: The email address for system notifications (asls.guards@gmail.com)
 - `GOOGLE_MAPS_API_KEY`: Your Google Maps API key for location services
+- `FLASK_ENV`: Set to "production" for production deployments

+## Production Readiness Checklist

+Before deploying to production, ensure the following:

+- [ ] Default admin password has been changed
+- [ ] SECRET_KEY is set to a strong random value
+- [ ] Database migrations have been applied
+- [ ] Form fields and connections are properly configured
+- [ ] File upload directories have proper permissions
+- [ ] Error logging is properly configured
+- [ ] Backup strategy is in place
+- [ ] SSL/TLS is enabled (automatic with Render.com)

 ## Support and Contact